-- reviewing provision of personal protective equipment and requirements for the use of face coverings both by premises-based employees and employees involved in delivery - reviewing arrangements for first aid provision (including personal protective equipment, hand washing and hygiene and maintaining social distancing where possible) and the guidance provided to first aiders - establishing safe working procedures for customer deliveries and/or click and collect/take-away services, where offered, with online ordering arrangements, social distancing, personal protective equipment, face coverings, cleaning, disinfection, sanitisation (including vehicles) and hygiene clearly key - the need for careful and clear communication with suppliers specific to goods-in delivery arrangements, including timings, avoiding contact and arrangements for social distancing - considering the potential for noncontact goods-in deliveries - scheduling goods-in deliveries to avoid the potential for overcrowding in delivery areas and interaction with customers - limiting those involved in loading and unloading, and where more than one person is needed, using the same pairs
+- reviewing provision of personal protective equipment and requirements for the use of face coverings both by premises-based employees and employees involved in delivery - reviewing arrangements for first aid provision (including personal protective equipment, hand washing and hygiene and maintaining social distancing where possible) and the guidance provided to first aiders - establishing safe working procedures for customer deliveries and/or click and collect/take-away services, where offered, with online ordering arrangements, social distancing, personal protective equipment, face coverings, cleaning, disinfection, sanitisation (including vehicles) and hygiene clearly key - the need for careful and clear communication with suppliers specific to goods-in delivery arrangements, including timings, avoiding contact and arrangements for social distancing - considering the potential for noncontact goods-in deliveries - scheduling goods-in deliveries to avoid the potential for overcrowding in delivery areas and interaction with customers - limiting those involved in loading and unloading, and where more than one person is needed, using the same pairs www.flintinsurance.co.uk

 - encouraging drivers to stay in their vehicles where this doesn't compromise their safety and existing safe working practice - managing breaks and welfare provision - providing adequate and suitable welfare facilities for employees and visiting drivers, including areas for safely changing and storing clothing and personal protective equipment.
-Where overalls and other personal protective equipment are provided, laundry arrangements and provision should be specifically reviewed - removing/restricting of touchpoints in staff areas where practical e.g. vending machines and other canteen equipment for general employee use - continued support (practical and wellbeing) for any employees who continue to work from home. - Develop and carry out enhanced cleaning programmes for all customerfacing and staff areas both pre and post re-opening.
-Pay particular attention to touchpoints such as washing facilities, toilet flushes and seats, door handles, push plates, hand rails and vehicles (where delivery is accommodated for example), with food safety management procedures reviewed and maintained based on the principles of Hazard Analysis and Critical Control Points (HACCP).
+Where overalls and other personal protective equipment are provided, laundry arrangements and provision should be specifically reviewed - removing/restricting of touchpoints in staff areas where practical e.g. vending machines and other canteen equipment for general employee use - continued support (practical and wellbeing) for any employees who continue to work from home. - Develop and carry out enhanced cleaning programmes for all guest, visitor-facing and staff areas both pre and post re-opening.
+Pay particular attention to touchpoints such as washing facilities, toilet flushes and seats, doors, door handles, push plates, hand rails, electrical switches, lift buttons, gym and other fitness equipment, swimming pool floats, lifeguard chairs and rescue equipment.